afeld/tdd_js/README.md

 ## Demo

-To play with the demo, download/clone this repository
+To play with the demo, download/clone this repository, then follow the directions below.

 ### Jasmine / unit tests